Energinet-DataHub/energy-origin/doc/api/measurements.md

 # Get Measurements for consumption data

-The measurements api should take three query parameters.
+The measurements api should take three query parameters and returns a date from, to and a value given in Wh.

 ## Request